airatk/kaishnik-bot/README.md

 Finally, type `python3 startup.py` to launch.

 ## Other stuff
-* `update-logs/` folder is for notes which were sent to users as update announcements.
+* `update-logs/` folder contains notes which were sent to users as update announcements.
+* `ve/` folder contains a vk edition of the bot.

 ## Design
 All the stuff was drawn using Pixelmator Pro.